 6. Filing application

-On the filing of an application the Clerk of the court shall appoint a day and hour for the hearing of the application that allows copies of the application to be served on the respondent and all other persons appearing to be affected thereby at least 14 clear days before the day so appointed and shall endorse that day and hour on the application and all copies to be served.
+On the filing of an application the Registrar shall appoint a day and hour for the hearing of the application that allows copies of the application to be served on the respondent and all other persons appearing to be affected thereby at least 14 clear days before the day so appointed and shall endorse that day and hour on the application and all copies to be served.

+[Regulation 6 amended: Gazette 9 Jun 2017 p.
+2850.]

 7. Service of application

 Copies of the application shall be served on the respondent and all other persons appearing to be affected thereby at least 14 clear days before the time fixed for hearing or within such lesser time as the court at the hearing may allow.